Sandreykina/new-social/README.md

-This is a blog on React, Redux Toolkit with adaptive layout.
+This is a blog on React, Redux Toolkit, TypeScript  with adaptive layout.
 BEM methodology was used.
 ![Screenshot](screen-main.png)
 ![Screenshot](screen-post.png)